henry9th/project2021/README.md

 - MySql

-## Initial Project Setup
+## Initial Downloads

-1. Clone repository (Install Git if not already installed)
+1. Install Git if not already installed
 2. Download MySQL installer from https://dev.mysql.com/downloads/installer/
 3. Select developer option in installer
    - You will need to have Python and Visual Studio installed
 4. MySql server root password: Summer2021
 5. Install Node from https://nodejs.org/en/download/

-## Host Vue web app
+## Initial Project Setup

+1. Clone repository to local machine
+2.

+## Launching the Project

-1. Within src, run "npm run serve"
+1. In a terminal, navigate to src and run "npm run serve"
+2. In a separate terminal, navigate to src/server and run "node server.js"
+3. Navigate to http://localhost:8080/ (default port) to see project